Planning a trip to Norway and not sure where to start? This guide is for you!

-We visited Norway just twice and we already want to go back.
-The first time was in summer when we did a road trip through some of Norway’s most beautiful fjords and charming towns.
+The first time we traveled to Norway was in summer when we did a road trip through some of Norway’s most beautiful fjords and charming towns.
 The second time was just a few months later, in winter, when I visited Tromsø in Northern Norway to experience some of the incredible winter activities like dog sledding, northern lights, and more.
 After that, I also visited Svalbard in winter as well and started planning a summer trip before I was even home…

 TIP: Join our Facebook Group for Iceland and Scandinavia Travel.
 We have lots of members who know the region quite well and should be able to help you with the practical side of planning a trip to Norway and other Nordic Countries.